quanap5/claude-code-terminal-title/README.md

 The skill automatically:
 1. Analyzes your prompt when you start a new task
 2. Generates a concise, descriptive title (e.g., "API Integration: Auth Flow")
+3. Prepends the current folder name for context (e.g., "my-project | API Integration: Auth Flow")
-3. Updates your terminal window title in the background
+4. Updates your terminal window title in the background
-4. No manual configuration needed
+5. No manual configuration needed

 ## Installation